Geephted/Medical-Student-Report/README.md

 - Data Visualization Techniques

 ## Conclusion
-In conclusion, this repository serves as a valuable asset to advance knowledge in the field of medical education, contributing to a better understanding of medical student characteristics and health-related aspects.
+This repository serves as a valuable asset to advance knowledge in the field of medical education, contributing to a better understanding of medical student characteristics and health-related aspects.
 By leveraging this analysis, stakeholders can work collaboratively to drive positive changes, support student success, and ultimately improve the quality of medical education and student experiences.